Historic Site of Anti-Mongolian Struggle: Artifacts

 Roof tiles have been discovered with a number of different designs.
-Some may have come from the mainland, and others are thought to have come from surrounding villages.
+Some may have come from the mainland, including patterns also found in Jindo, while others are thought to have come from surrounding villages and have patterns that may have been in use before the arrival of the Sambyeolcho.
 The roof tiles used in the fortress resemble those used in other Sambyeolcho fortresses, suggesting they were made by artisans who retreated to the island with the Sambyeolcho.
 This was an early example of roof tile production on Jeju, where they were rare at best prior to the Goryeo period.
 The techniques to create such tiles likely spread from Hangpadu to the rest of the island, even after the defeat of the Sambyeolcho.
 The inscriptions on the tiles have provided possible insights into the administrative structure of Jeju during that period.